Acute Diarrhoea in Adults

 - Send a stool specimen for culture and sensitivity if:

-- The person is unwell (eg, fever, dehydration), immunocompromised, recently received antibiotics or recent hospital admission (request specific testing for C. difficile if the patient has recently received antibiotics or has been in hospital).
+- The person is unwell (eg, fever, dehydration), immunocompromised, recently received antibiotics or had recent hospital admission (request specific testing for C. difficile if the patient has recently received antibiotics or has been in hospital).

 - Blood or pus in the stool.